 - Eliminate, implement, or otherwise change any University internal controls (University management is responsible for these activities in their respective areas of responsibility).

 - Direct activities of any University employee not employed by IAAS, except to the extent they have been appropriately assigned to work for or assist IAAS.

 - Perform an annual risk assessment and prepare an annual audit plan including input from the Audit Committee and the University President and senior management.

-- Prepare a formal Internal Audit Plan Report, review it with the University President and present it at the designated Audit Committee meeting.
+- Prepare a formal Internal Audit Plan Report, review it with the University President and present it at the designated Audit Committee meeting for approval.

-- Allocated resources and plan and complete audit projects in accordance with the approved annual audit plan; evaluate and recommend needed changes to the plan if considered necessary and notify the Audit Committee and University President of significant changes.
+- Allocate resources to plan and complete audit projects in accordance with the approved annual audit plan; evaluate and recommend needed changes to the plan if considered necessary and notify the Audit Committee and University President of significant changes.

-- Plan and complete any special project or fiscal misconduct investigation under the direction of the Audit Committee, University President and/or the Office of the General Counsel.
+- Plan and complete any special project or fiscal misconduct investigation under the direction of the Audit Committee, University President, General Counsel and/or Chief Compliance Officer.

 - Perform consulting services, beyond internal audit’s assurance services, to assist management in meeting its objectives.
 Examples may include facilitation, process design, training, and advisory services.

 - Consider the need for co-sourced resources for staff supplementation or specialized expertise and engage resources as considered appropriate.

 - Prepare and issue written reports on all audit projects, special projects and fiscal misconduct investigations with copies to client, University President, Vice President and Chief Financial Officer and Chief Compliance Officer.

 - Report significant observations, as considered necessary to the Audit Committee.